Gurupatil0003/RestFull_API/README.md

 Authentication involves the verification process to know who the person is while authorization involves authoring an authenticated user to keep a check on resources allowed to access using Access Control List(ACL)
 ## 6. SQL Databases

-SQL databases use SQL for data manipulation and definition.
+- SQL databases use SQL for data manipulation and definition.
-SQL systems work great when the data in use needs to be relational and the schema is predefined.
+- SQL systems work great when the data in use needs to be relational and the schema is predefined.
-SQL databases store data in forms of the tables made up of rows and columns and vertically scalable.
+- SQL databases store data in forms of the tables made up of rows and columns and vertically scalable.
-7. NoSQL Databases
+## 7. NoSQL Databases

-## NoSQL databases

-have a dynamic schema for unstructured data and store data in different ways ranging from column-based(Apache Cassandra), document-based(MongoDB), graph-based(Neo4j), or as a key-value store (Redis).
+- have a dynamic schema for unstructured data and store data in different ways ranging from column-based(Apache Cassandra), document-based(MongoDB), graph-based(Neo4j), or as a key-value store (Redis).
-This provides the flexibility to store data without a predefined structure and versatility to add fields to the data structure on the go.
+- This provides the flexibility to store data without a predefined structure and versatility to add fields to the data structure on the go.
-Being schemaless is the key distinction of NoSQL databases, and it also makes them better suited for distributed systems.
+- Being schemaless is the key distinction of NoSQL databases, and it also makes them better suited for distributed systems.

 ## Here Is The Small Example Then You will understand This